binipringle/constructs/_texts/1-condensedoutline.md

 System of "dual sovereignty" by which the states operate under a national or "federal" government but still retain certain independent powers and sovereign attributes.
 Federalism issues involve questions about the appropriate distribution of authority between the national government and the states, and the relationship between those units of government.
 The Supreme Court at present is deeply divided on basic issues of federalism (recall, e.g., *Term Limits* and *Seminole Tribe*).
 When the modern Court invokes "federalism" as justification for declining to adjudicate cases (e.g. *Lyons*, which the Court formally decided on standing grounds) it has concluded that federal judicial oversight of state or local governments in a particular context would constitute an inappropriate federal encroachment upon state sovereignty or areas traditionally committed to the states.

-- {:.indent-2}(A) New Deal (1930s) - 1970s: federalism issues settled/stable; broad deference to congressional power.
+- {:.indent-2}**New Deal (1930s) - 1970s**: federalism issues settled/stable; broad deference to congressional power.
-- {:.indent-2}(B) 1980s: “states’ rights” revival in political and judicial realm.
+- {:.indent-2}**1980s**: “states’ rights” revival in political and judicial realm.
 Federalism issues increasingly contested.
-- {:.indent-2}(C) 1990s - present: states’ rights campaign achieves dominance on Supreme Court, often at expense of other constitutional values.
-- {:.indent-2}(D) Judicial activism deployed to advance states’ rights theory of federalism.
+- {:.indent-2}**1990s - present**: states’ rights campaign achieves dominance on Supreme Court, often at expense of other constitutional values.
+Judicial activism deployed to advance states’ rights theory of federalism.

 A major question in US constitutional law has been whether and to what extent the judiciary should define and enforce federalism-based limits (aka, “states-rights” limits) on the national government.
 The question of how power should be allocated between the national government and state governments (aka, federalism issues) has no intrinsic political valence.
 However, federalism issues often divide Supreme Court on political/ideological lines.
 Recent Supreme Court decisions interpreting the Constitution: